macedo6000/CoffeeData/README.md

 The origin of this database is California HMDA Mortgage Data from 2017.
 The dataset was downloaded in CSV format from the CFPB's website[^3], www.consumerfinance.gov.

-Due to the large size of the dataset, an Amazon Web Services Relational Database will be used for this project.

 ## Results